enricopolanski/functional-programming/README.md

 > The idea is that there's some higher level than the code in which you need to be able to think precisely,
 > and that mathematics actually allows you to think precisely about it - Leslie Lamport

-L'obbiettivo della programmazione funzionale è dominare la complessità di un sistema tramite _modelli_ formali, si pone perciò particolare attenzione alle proprietà del codice.
+L'obbiettivo della programmazione funzionale è dominare la complessità di un sistema usando _modelli_ formali e si pone particolare attenzione alle proprietà del codice.

 > Functional programming will help teach people the mathematics behind program construction: how to write composable code, how to reason about effects, how to write consistent, general, less ad-hoc APIs